 This is our concrete plan to make MyDomaine and our team more inclusive and to elevate a diversity of voices on our site.
 Our goal is to evolve into a brand that truly helps everyone make their home a comfortable, stylish, safe place.

 While we are committed to the initiatives outlined below, we acknowledge that change requires time and patience, and that we might make mistakes along the way.
-To hold ourselves accountable, we will share our progress and updates quarterly.
+To hold ourselves accountable, we will share our progress and updates regularly.
 If you have any questions about our plan, suggestions for how we can improve it, or referrals for contributors to hire or creators to feature, please email us at email@example.com.
 We look forward to hearing from you.

 - Diversify contributor network.
 At MyDomaine, the majority of our content is written by contributing writers who are experts in the topic areas that they cover.
 By the end of 2020, we pledge to strive towards ensuring that at least 25% of our contributor network identifies as BIPOC (Black, Indigenous, People of Color).